-Perhaps you’ve been sitting in front of your computer the whole day and suddenly you feel an unbearable tightness in your back when you get up.
+Perhaps you’ve been sitting in front of your computer the whole day, and suddenly you feel an unbearable tightness in your back when you get up.
 This tightness occurs when a muscle becomes rigid, contracts involuntarily and goes into spasm.
 The fibers within the muscle contract and tighten, thereby stopping the blood flow.
-Immediately discomfort and anguishing pain is experienced.
 When a muscle goes into spasm, the muscle cannot relax on its own or release with movement.
-Muscle spasms usually affect the neck, shoulder, back or legs, knees or abdominal muscles and often these areas are locked in spasm.
+Muscle spasms usually affect the neck, shoulder, back, legs, knees or abdominal muscles, and often these areas are locked in spasm.

-There are many factors that contribute to the muscle spasm.
-Often a muscle spasm is the result of strenuous activity when the muscles are overused or injured, particularly in the case of athletes.
-It can also occur when you move too quickly, sleep in a cramped position, bunch your shoulders sitting at a desk or overstretch your back muscles when something is not within your reach.
+There are many factors that contribute to a muscle spasm (also known as a charley horse).
+Often a muscle spasm is the result of muscle strain that overtaxes or injures the muscles, particularly in the case of athletes.
+Spasm can also occur when you move too quickly, sleep in a cramped position, bunch your shoulders sitting at a desk or overstretch your back muscles reaching for something.
 Muscle spasms can also occur at night and are commonly due to prolonged sitting during the day or low levels of certain minerals in the body.

 - Loss of function

 - Abnormal muscle rigidity

 - Difficulty in moving, turning or bending the neck, shoulder, back, etc.

 - Pain in the affected area

 It’s important to understand that muscle spasms and twitching are often not the result of underlying disease.
 A build-up of lactic acid in muscles from physical activity can be a cause, as can stress or anxiety, too much caffeine, dehydration, nicotine or certain vitamin deficiencies.